aarongilly/blog/content/Pages/Data Journal.md

 	- `YouTube View Count` - per Google Takeout
 	- `Puzzle Box` - name of my annual puzzle box

 Looks like a lot, and it probably is, but I've made capture very easy.
+All of the sleep-related stuff happens automatically.
+Everything else is primarily entered in an ad-hoc manner via Siri Shortcuts.
 See [[#How I Do It]].

 ## When